Writers must read!

-Since, I started writing, with the view of one day publishing my work sometime in the future, hopefully not in a galaxy far, far away – I’ve been reading more than usual.
+Since I started writing, I’m reading more than usual.
 In fact, in the last few months, if I’m not reading or writing, I’m feeling guilty because I should be reading or writing.
-This is often referred to as honing one’s craft.

-All the literary experts have said it; writers must read more!
+All the experts have said it: writers must read.

 - Gone Girl by Gillian Flynn